Safari (1956 film): Development

-Rhonda Fleming was originally announced for the female lead and the producers were hoping to get Humphrey Bogart to star.
+Rhonda Fleming was originally announced for the female lead role of Linda Latham and the producers were hoping to get Humphrey Bogart to star.

 Location filming in Kenya began in June 1955 before the film had been cast.
 Victor Mature had signed a two-picture contract with Warwick Films and he was assigned to the lead.
 He was meant to make Zarak but ended up making Safari first.
+In 1959 Warwick's Irving Allen said "You think I employ Victor Mature because I like that big lug?
+I employ him because he brings in the money and he isn't a genius boy."

 Shooting

+Producer Andy Worker said he had to get Victor Mature drunk before the actor would get on the plane as he was so afraid of flying.

 Filming began 1 August 1955 in Elstree Studios in London.
 Five weeks later the unit transferred to Kenya for location shooting.

 The film was shot on location in Kenya simultaneously with John Gilling's Odongo with the Zanzibar-born child actor Juma repeating his role as Odongo.
 In an interview in 1997, Janet Leigh recalled that the film's second unit was actually attacked by the Mau Mau.

+The budget was £299,609 plus fees for Mature, Leigh, Allen and Albert R. Broccoli.

 Reception

-The film premiered on 6 April 1956 at the Empire Cinema in London, and the reviewer for The Times was not very favourable, in a review titled "'Safari': An American film about the Mau Mau":
+The film premiered on 6 April 1956 at the Empire Cinema in London, and the reviewer for The Times was not very favourable, in a review titled "Safari: An American film about the Mau Mau":

 "Surely it is neither priggish nor pompous to find something disagreeable in the idea of so horrifying an episode as the Mau Mau terrorism in Kenya serving as material for a film whose purpose is solely to entertain – another film, made with a British cast on the same subject, has a purpose above and beyond that.
 Again, it is not intolerably insular to take the line that it is all wrong that an American, played by an American actor, should be the hero, and shown as the only one capable of dealing with the situation.
 Finally, there are those squeamish enough not to feel altogether comfortable at the sight of an elephant, a lion, and a rhinoceros being shot – it is to be hoped the scenes were faked – to give the audience a vicarious thrill. -- A film that leaves an unpleasant taste in the mouth."